-OVERVIEW: This New Mexico-focused funder is active in the financial literacy space, but also gives more broadly to education, healthcare, the arts, environment, and community services.
+OVERVIEW: The Nusenda Foundation is a New Mexico-focused funder that is active in the financial literacy space, but also gives more broadly to education, healthcare, the arts, environment, and community services.

-IP TAKE: Don’t write off this credit union as a purely financial funder.
-As long as your nonprofit is working in New Mexico, NCUF is worth knowing because of its broad and encompassing funding areas.
+IP TAKE: Do not write off this credit union as a purely financial funder.
+As long as a nonprofit is working in New Mexico, Nusenda is worth knowing because of its broad and encompassing funding areas.

 PROFILE: Established in 2015 and based in Albuquerque, the Nusenda Foundation is a corporate funder focused on New Mexico.
 The Nusenda Credit Union, the foundation’s corporate affiliation, has been providing financial services since 1936 and has more than 167,000 member-owners today.
 Grantmaking areas of interest are education, healthcare, the arts, environment and wildlife, and community services and support.